ydahal1/ydahal1/jokes.md

-Did you hear about the bread factory burning down?
-They say the business is toast.
+What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.

 [
-Sat Jul 11 00:41:23 UTC 2026
+Sun Jul 12 00:46:39 UTC 2026
  ]